MohammadShahdad/Explore-Mars-CLI-Game/README.md

 # Install

+* Use the binaries attached in the releases.
-* Run the main.cpp file in a C++ compiler of your choice to start the game.
+* Alternatively you can run the main.cpp file in a C++ compiler of your choice to start the game.

 # Play Instructions

 * As the Rover moves across the map, it would be able to read the three cells just in front of it.
 * There are hills on the map which prevent the Rover from moving to those cells.
 * There are traps on the map, if the Rover moves to any of those cells, the mission is failed.
 * The lesser amount of commands you use to find all the gold pieces, the higher your score will be.

 # Images